gustavo-rolim/Bin-Packing-with-Variable-Processing-Time/README.md

 ### Required file format:
 * `p.txt` requires the following format:
 * w1: Weight associated with the number of bins.
 * w2: Weight associated with Maximum tardiness.
+*  t: Processing time.
+*  s: Setup time.

 ### Benchmark instances:
-* The istances are expected to be in this [format]([https://jump.dev/JuMP.jl/stable/](https://github.com/AndreaPizzuti/One-dimensional-bin-packing-with-pattern-dependent-processing-time/tree/main/INSTANCES)
+* The istances are expected to be in this [format](https://github.com/AndreaPizzuti/One-dimensional-bin-packing-with-pattern-dependent-processing-time/tree/main/INSTANCES)
-* This is the standard adopted in Marinelli, [F., Pizzuti, A., Wu, W., Yagiura, M., 2025.
+* This is the standard adopted in [Marinelli, F., Pizzuti, A., Wu, W., Yagiura, M., 2025.
 One-dimensional bin packing with pattern-dependent processing time.
 European Journal of Operational Research 322, 3, 770–782.](https://www.sciencedirect.com/science/article/pii/S0377221724008920)